How do you know that your social media marketing is working?

 LeadsThis shows the number of contacts who found your business via social media, clicked on a link to your website from there, and then filled out a form to receive more information or opt in to further communications with your business.
 Social leads are the ultimate goal of an ROI-driven social media strategy, so it's important to have a solid process in place to track and nurture these leads effectively.

 If you're unsure of what to track on your social channels, it may be worthwhile conducting a social media audit first.
 This will give you a better idea of what is or isn't already working on your channels, and give you a better understanding of your audience.
 Once you have your individual measures of success for your social media channels, it's important to understand how your social performance aligns with the overall marketing strategy of your business.

 Your social media ROI

-Ultimately, any marketing department will need to prove their ROI (return on investment) to business executives - they want to know that the time and money you are spending on social media is actually achieving results.
+Ultimately, any marketing department will need to prove their ROI (return on investment) to business executives - who want to know that the time and money you’re spending on social media is actually achieving results.
 In many organisations, this ROI will be shown by the number of sales you've accumulated.
 However, it's worthwhile investigating how social media can have other positive impacts on the business - such as building brand reputation and awareness, attracting and engaging existing and potential customers, and lead generation.

-- Sign ups for emails and events
+- Sign-ups for emails and events

 - Product downloads or trials